Annual Security Report

 Arrest Authority and Relationships with Other Agencies

-Although the security officers have no police or arrest powers, the security department maintains a working relationship with Reading Police, Spring Township Police, and Wyomissing Police Departments.
-The security department has also established liaisons with other law enforcement agencies at all levels: city, county, state, and federal.
-Whenever it is necessary for officers of these agencies to respond to our facility for official business or emergencies, they will contact a supervisor of the security department.
+Although the resident assistant has no police or arrest powers, the resident assistant maintains a working relationship with Reading Police, Spring Township Police Departments.
+The resident assistant has also established liaisons with other law enforcement agencies at all levels: city, county, state, and federal.
+Whenever it is necessary for officers of these agencies to respond to our facility for official business or emergencies, they will generally contact the Director of the resident assistant.